-Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes), cigarette look-alikes (e.g., electronic cigarettes, vaporizers, and e-liquids), hookahs and hookah look-alikes (e.g., electronic hookahs), vaping devices, or vaping cartridges on school property and at school-sponsored events is prohibited.
+Student possession or use of tobacco/nicotine or tobacco/nicotine product substitutes (e.g., tobacco look-alikes), cigarette look-alikes (e.g., electronic cigarettes, vaporizers, and e-liquids), hookahs and hookah look-alikes (e.g. electronic hookahs), vaping devices, or vaping cartridges on school property and at school-sponsored events is prohibited.(Level 2)

-1. Vaping: --
+1. Vaping:

 a.
-Possession and/or use of any type of Vape Device or Related Paraphernalia (Levels 1-3)
+Possession and/or use of any type of Vaping Device or related paraphernalia (Level 2)

-b.
-Possession and/or use of any type of Vape Device with Illegal Drugs

-Possession of any type of Vape Device containing any product with cannabidiol (CBD), whether hemp or cannabis and regardless of the amount of THC in the product or the extent to which it is legal or illegal under state law and related paraphernalia.
-(Level 3)
+- First Third Offense: - Consequences range from In-School Suspension (ISS) to ten (10) day Out-of-School Suspension (OSS) - Fourth and Subsequent Offenses: - Repeated violations of any Level 2 offense may result in that violation being considered a Level 3 offense which may result in long-term suspension/expulsion. - b.
+Possession and/or use of any type of Vape Device containing any product with cannabidiol (CBD), whether hemp or cannabis and regardless of the amount of THC in the product or the extent to which it is legal or illegal under state law and related paraphernalia. - Ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time.

-First and Subsequent Offenses:

-Factors to be considered in determining the penalty will include, but not be limited to: age, maturity level of student, willfulness, and intent.

-- Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - ♦ Contact law enforcement.